microsoft/terminal/doc/specs/#4993 - Keyboard Selection/Keyboard-Selection.md

-### Mark Mode
+### Copy Mode
-Mark Mode is a mode where the user can create and modify a selection using only the keyboard.
-The following flowchart covers how the new `markMode` keybinding works:
+Copy Mode is a mode where the user can create and modify a selection using only the keyboard.
+The following flowchart covers how the new `copyMode` keybinding works:

-![Mark Mode Flowchart][images/MarkModeFlowchart.png]
+![Copy Mode Flowchart][images/CopyModeFlowchart.png]

-If a selection is not active, a "start" selection point is created at the cursor position. `moveSelectionPoint` calls then move "start".
+If a selection is not active, a "start" and "end" selection point is created at the cursor position. `moveSelectionPoint` calls then move "start" and "end" together as one position.
+This position will be denoted with a "y-beam".

+![Y-Beam Example][images/Y-Beam.png]

-If a selection is active, `markMode` leaves the selection untouched, all subsequent `moveSelectionPoint` calls move "start".
+If a selection is active, `copyMode` leaves the selection untouched, all subsequent `moveSelectionPoint` calls move "start".
+The y-beam is then cut vertically in half, where one half is drawn on the "start" endpoint, and the other half is drawn on the "end" endpoint.
+Since the user is moving "start", only the half-y-beam is drawn on the "start" endpoint.

+![Separated Y-Beam Example][images/Half-Y-Beam.png]

+**NOTE:** Both half y-beams could have been presented as shown in the image below.
+This idea was omitted because then there is no indication for which half y-beam is currently focused.

+![Both Separated Y-Beams Example][images/Split-Y-Beam.png]

-Pressing `markMode` again, will then anchor "start".
+Pressing `copyMode` again, will then anchor "start".
 Subsequent `moveSelectionPoint` calls move the "end" selection point.
+As before, the half-y-beam is only drawn on the "end" to denote that this is the endpoint that is being moved.

-Pressing `markMode` essentially cycles between which selection point is targeted.
+Pressing `copyMode` essentially cycles between which selection point is targeted.
+The half-y-beam is drawn on the targeted endpoint.

 #### Block Selection
 A user can normally create a block selection by holding <kbd>alt</kbd> then creating a selection.

-If the user is in Mark Mode, and desires to make a block selection, they can use the `toggleBlockSelection` keybinding. `toggleBlockSelection` takes an existing selection, and transforms it into a block selection.
+If the user is in Copy Mode, and desires to make a block selection, they can use the `toggleBlockSelection` keybinding. `toggleBlockSelection` takes an existing selection, and transforms it into a block selection.

-All selections created in Mark Mode will have block selection disabled by default.
+All selections created in Copy Mode will have block selection disabled by default.

-#### Rendering during Mark Mode
+#### Rendering during Copy Mode
 Since we are just moving the selection points, rendering the selection rects should operate normally.
 We need to ensure that we still scroll when we move a selection point past the top/bottom of the viewport.

 In ConHost, output would be paused when a selection was present.
-This is a completely separate issue that is being tracked in (#2529)[https://github.com/microsoft/terminal/pull/2529].
+Windows Terminal does not pause the output when a selection is present, however, it does not scroll to the new output.

 #### Interaction with CopyOnSelect
 If `copyOnSelect` is enabled, the selection is copied when the selection operation is "complete".
 Thus, the selection is copied when the `copy` keybinding is used or the selection is copied using the mouse.

 #### Interaction with Mouse Selection
-If a selection exists, the user is already in Mark Mode.
-The user should be modifying the "end" endpoint of the selection.
+If a selection exists, the user is basically already in Copy Mode.
+The user should be modifying the "end" endpoint of the selection when using the `moveSelectionPoint` keybindings.
 The existing selection should not be cleared (contrary to prior behavior).
+However, the half-y-beam will not be drawn.
+Once the user presses the `copyMode` or `moveSelectionPoint` keybinding, the half-y-beam is drawn on the targeted endpoint (which will then be "start").

-During Mark Mode, if the user attempts to create a selection using the mouse, any existing selections are cleared and the mouse creates a selection normally.
-However, contrary to prior behavior, the user will still be in Mark Mode.
-The target endpoint being modified in Mark Mode, however, will be the "end" endpoint of the selection, instead of the cursor (as explained earlier in the flowchart).
+During Copy Mode, if the user attempts to create a selection using the mouse, any existing selections are cleared and the mouse creates a selection normally.
+However, contrary to prior behavior, the user will still be in Copy Mode.
+The target endpoint being modified in Copy Mode, however, will be the "end" endpoint of the selection, instead of the cursor (as explained earlier in the flowchart).

 #### Exiting Mark Mode